4 - Introduction to emissions accounting

 K2: Statistical data, extrapolated data and approximate data are framed, justified and their use is limited.

-L2: The share of emissions calculated via emission factors using spend-based ratios (specific and non-specific) is reported.
-The use of non-specific spend-based ratios is tightly framed and justified.
+L2: The share of emissions calculated via emission factors expressed as spend-based emission factors (specific and non-specific) is reported.
+The use of non-specific spend-based emission factors is tightly framed and justified.

 M: Uncertainties

-M2: The organization must qualify and quantify uncertainties for all direct emissions and significant indirect emissions of the Bilan Carbone®.
-The organization determines the uncertainty by assigning a score to each relevant activity data and emission factor.
+M2: The organisation shall qualify and quantify the uncertainties for all direct emissions and significant indirect emissions of the Bilan Carbone®.
+The organisation determines the uncertainty by assigning a score to each relevant activity data and emission factor.

 N: Emissions profile